A+ A-

 4.9 Where special category data is being processed, ARB must satisfy one of the specific conditions under Article 9(2) GDPR.
 These conditions include

-1. explicit consent
+a) explicit consent

-2. required for compliance with employment, social security or social protection law;
+b) required for compliance with employment, social security or social protection law;

-3. processing is vital for the interests of the data subject and they are incapable of giving consent;
+c) processing is vital for the interests of the data subject and they are incapable of giving consent;

-4. the personal data is already public;
+e) the personal data is already public;

-5. processing is necessary in relation to a legal claim;
+f) processing is necessary in relation to a legal claim;

-6. necessary for the public interest on the basis of law;
+g) necessary for the public interest on the basis of law;

-7. necessary for archiving purposes in the public interest.
+j) necessary for archiving purposes in the public interest.

 Retention & Destruction policy

-4.10 ARB shall maintain a Retention & Destruction policy, detailing standard periods for holding different types of information to meet the operational and statutory obligations of the organisation and to comply with legal and other requirements.
+4.10 ARB must maintain a Retention & Destruction policy, detailing standard periods for holding different types of information to meet the operational and statutory obligations of the organisation and to comply with legal and other requirements.

 4.11 To meet the requirements of GDPR Article 5, the data must be held no longer than is necessary.
 Deeming how long it will be necessary to retain information will depend on a number of factors, including